-The Treadly 2 and Treadly 2 Pro have the auto-alignment feature.
-The only manual adjustment you will need to do in case of some belt issues would tighten the belt.
-On rare occasions, if you will need to align the belt manually, please follow the instructions in the video below:
+The Treadly 2 and Treadly 2 Pro have an auto-alignment feature.
+The only manual adjustment you would need to do in the case of a belt issue would be tightening the belt.
+On the rare occasions that you'll need to align the belt manually, please follow the instructions in the video below:

 When you should check if your belt is too loose?

 - If you are hearing noises from the belt (if it's too loose, the belt could shift too much to one of the sides and create unwanted friction between the belt and the frame itself)

 - If you are smelling "burning" plastic/rubber (for the same reason)

 - If you feel the belt is moving sideways, or not moving as smooth as usual.

 How to check if the belt is too loose/tight?

 - Lift the unit from the back and lean it against a wall.